 To establish causal linkages between demand shock and LFP for educated females, I employ difference in difference (Diff-in-Diff) estimation technique.
 The identification assumption is that educated females in localities that heavily relied on public-education employment before the shock will disproportionately experience lower LFP.
-The validity of this identification is majorly based on two major conditions; employment opportunity in public education diminishes for educated females and that all localities share same LFP trend prior to the shock.
-We provide evidence that both conditions are not violated.
+The validity of this identification is majorly based on two conditions; employment opportunity in public education should diminish for educated females and that all localities share same LFP trend prior to the shock.
+We provide evidence that both conditions are valid.

-We draw up on labor force data collected and published by the Palestinian census Bureau of Statistics (PCBS).
-The time span of our analysis extends from 1999 until 2008.
-We limit our analysis to West Bank.
+I draw up on labor force data collected and published by the Palestinian census Bureau of Statistics (PCBS).
+The time span of the analysis extends from 1999 until 2012 and is limited to the West Bank.
 In 2007, Hamas militarily controlled Gaza, forming a separate government and leading to a different public employment scheme.
 Since then, Israel has imposed blockade and waged three consecutive wars against the people of Gaza, causing a deep recession and diverging the economy away from the West Bank (see World Bank 2007, 2010).
 These shocks might be hard to empirically control for.

 The findings of this paper show that the decrease in demand for public education causally decreased probability of joining labor market for educated females.
-The findings also show that the effect is limited to young educated females (new labor market entrants), as their labor market conditions are poorer relative to older educated females.
-The paper also shows that this conclusion is robust to a number of placebo tests, showing that the documented effect is not confounded by other factors or underestimated by commuting effect
+The findings also show that the effect is limited to young educated.
+This conclusion is robust to a number of placebo tests, showing that the documented effect is not confounded by other factors or underestimated by commuting effect

-The remaining of the paper is organized as follows, Section 2 presents main descriptive statistics and tracks labor market outcomes for educated females with emphasize on employment decreases in public education.
+The remaining of the paper is organized as follows; section 2 presents main descriptive statistics and tracks labor market outcomes for educated females with emphasize on employment decreases in public education.
 Section 3 discusses Diff-in-Diff methodology and model specifications.
 Section 4 and 5 presents main results and robustness check.
 The paper concludes in section 6.

-2. Demand Shocks and Labor Market Outcomes for Educated females.
+2. Demand Shocks and Labor Market Outcomes for Educated females

-In this section, I aim at exploring the main aspects that identify changes in labor market conditions for educated females during the study period (1999-2012).
-To do so, I utilize data from PCBS's labor force survey (LFS) that is nationally representative and collected quarterly covering over 7000 households in WBG.
-The LFS includes rich socioeconomic and employment information of household members, such as age; sex; education attainment; place of residence; place of work; employment status; type of employment; wages, among many other factors.
+In this section, I aim at exploring the main aspects that identify changes in labor market conditions for educated females during the study period.
+In doing so, I utilize data from PCBS's labor force survey (LFS) that is nationally representative and collected quarterly covering over 7000 households in WBG.
+The LFS includes rich socioeconomic and employment information of household members, such as age; sex; education attainment; place of residence; place of work; employment status; type of employment; wages, among other factors.

 To better emphasize labor market outcomes for educated females, I shed light on LFPR for all cohorts based on sex, age, and level of education.
 The data exhibits poor labor market performance for females.
 Over the study period, their LFPR averaged about 22% relative to 87% for males.
-Still, differentiating individuals by level of education unfold an interesting pattern of LFPR, explicitly for females.
-Their average LFPR amounted to 69.5% as oppose to 14% for the less educated.
-This, however, contrasts with male case in which education is less relevant; LFPR for less educated males is 86.5% as oppose to 91% for their educated peers.
+Still, differentiating individuals by level of education unfold an interesting pattern for educated females.
+Their average LFPR amounted to 69.5% as oppose to 14% for the low educated.
+This, however, contrasts with male case in which education is less relevant; LFPR for the low educated males is 86.5% as oppose to 91% for the educated males.

-Tracking over time changes in the Palestinian labor market provides useful insights.
-Up on the break out of the Second Intifada, the economic conditions substantially deteriorated.
+In the end of 2000, the Second Intifada broke out and economic conditions substantially deteriorated.
 As violence level intensified, Israel severely restricted internal and external mobility across the West Bank areas and banned access to its labor market for a large section of Palestinian commuters (Cali and Miaari 2018; Fallah 2017; Mansour 2010).
-As a result, share of commuters from declined from 25% in 1999 to 12% during the first two years of the Second Intifada.
+During the first two year of the Second Intifada, share of commuters declined from 25% in 1999 to 12%.
 As a result, unemployment rate rose to unprecedented level of 28%.